What Is a Serpentine Belt? – What You Need to Know

 What Does A Serpentine Belt Do?

 What Is a Serpentine Belt?
-A serpentine belt is a long, winding rubber single belt that runs around several pulleys, as opposed to multiple belts that are used to drive each accessory individually.
+The main description of a serpentine belt is that it’s a long, looping rubber single belt containing multiple components as opposed to multiple belts that are used to drive each accessory individually.

-The serpentine belt is connected to the crankshaft pulley, which is driven by the engine.
-From there, the belt runs around other pulleys that are connected to various accessories, such as the alternator, power steering pump, and air conditioning compressor.
+The crankshaft pulley, which is powered by the engine, is the starting point for the serpentine belt, and the belt moves to the alternator, power steering pump, and air conditioning compressor.

-It’s worth mentioning that in some cases, the serpentine belt also supplies power to the water pump which is responsible for circulating the coolant through the engine and the radiator.
-This is why a serpentine belt failure is a problem for the accessories and the engine’s cooling system.
+It should be noted that in some instances, the serpentine belt will drive the water pump which powers coolant circulation through the engine and the radiator.
+This is why a serpentine belt malfunction is an issue not only for the accessories, but for the engine’s cooling system as well.

 Serpentine Belt Diagram